Dive inside the history Coca-Cola at this popular museum in Downtown Atlanta! Check out this guide to World of Coca-Cola to help plan your visit.

 Meet the Coca-Cola Polar Bear

-In this theatre, you can view Coca-Cola advertisements from around the world.
+In the Perfect Pauses Theater, you can view Coca-Cola advertisements from around the world.

 Pop Culture Gallery

 In the Pop Culture Gallery, you can see how fans made the brand a pop culture icon.
 The gallery features artwork by famous artists such as Andy Warhol, James Rosenquist, and Elena Zolotnitsky.

 In the Scent Discovery exhibit, you let your nose guide you through sweet, fruity, and spicy smells.
 A Coca-Cola Ambassador will lead your group through the discovery to guess the origin of a variety of scents.

 You’ll learn about the anatomy of smell, and you’ll determine which aroma profiles and Coca-Cola beverages may be your new favorite.

 The last stop of the tour is the Taste It! tasting room, where you can try 100+ Coca-Cola product drinks from around the world.
 The five world tasting stations are arranged geographically with beverages that are unique to that region.

 Off to the side is the Coca-Cola tasting station where you can taste different Coke family brands from Diet Coke to Cherry Coke.

 Tasting all the flavors is a challenge, but when you need a break, take a seat in by the window behind the Coca-Cola tasting station.
 When you exit, pick up a commemorative bottle of Coke on your way to the Coca-Cola gift shop.